-I was aksed by Lowcost Travel Group's Product Team to 'improve the checkout page and ensure it was responsive' - a very light and open project brief.
-I took the brief and begun with a 3 week desk research phase where I gathered best practices on checkout pages and interantionalisation from numerous sources such as UX Stack Exchange, Baymards Institute and some great videos from Luke Wroblewski.
+I was asked by Lowcost Travel Group's Product Team to 'improve the checkout page and ensure it was responsive' - a very light and open project brief.
+I took the brief and begun with a 3 week desk research phase where I gathered best practices on checkout pages and internationalisation from numerous sources such as UX Stack Exchange, Baymards Institute and some great videos from Luke Wroblewski.
 To support this I carried out some internal user testing of the pages with the international staff of the company which helped uncover numerous usability issues and hinted on a poor level of support for our international users.

 Using Evernote I collated and tagged 300 separate insights from which I started to formulate a presentation from.
 This 80 page document covered:

 This was presented to our product director and manager, the project team (BA's Devs and QA) and our external agency Brightec who produce our App.

 These insights led to a series of recommendations which I prototyped using Axure to help describe the user journey, key interactions and validation.
 After iterating the prototype I produced a fully responsive design and a UI styleguide to explain interactions.
 These were annotated and handed-over to the development teams to work from.